hajdukd/docker-saltstack/README.md

 To change cluster configuration first take a look at setup of `./config` folders.

 To define roles which should be installed by minions (or any other extra static information), `grains` can be used.
 Keep in mind that those roles have to be correctly structured in `base, pillar, overrides`.
-Example of such roles are available under `base\samples`.
+Example of such roles are available under `master/srv/base/samples`.
 Roles can be used to define for example services or packages that should be installed on a minion.

-All minions are by default configured to install yum repositories defined in `pillar\core\repositories` in case you need some specific ones.
+All minions are by default configured to install yum repositories defined in `master/srv/pillar/core/repositories` in case you need some specific ones.
+In case you cannot reach some repository to install required packages you can copy them directly into `master/srv/base/pillar/overrides` structure or create a yum artifact and copy it into `master/tmp/extras`

 ## Simplifications